 Critical for all involved in cancer care is the recognition that cancer does not occur in a vacuum - it has a major impact on family, friends and colleagues.
 When a parent has cancer, the whole family experiences cancer.

-In her Sydney Ideas seminar, Professor White spoke of the important role of healthcare professionals in recognising children’s support needs, and the integral role of family in building resilience for the child and the whole family.
+In her Sydney Ideas seminar, Professor Kate White spoke of the important role of healthcare professionals in recognising children’s support needs, and the integral role of family in building resilience for the child and the whole family.

-You can listen to the lecture audio recording here.
+Listen to the lecture audio recording.